kgroveshok/z80-homebrew/WORD-LIST.md

 CALL ( w -- w  ) machine code call to address w  push the result of hl to stack | TO TEST IN ( u1-- u )    Perform z80 IN with u1 being the port number.
 Push result to TOS | TO TEST OUT ( u1 u2 -- ) Perform Z80 OUT to port u2 sending byte u1 | TO TEST
-DIR ( u -- w... u )   Using bank number u push directory entries from persistent storage as w with count u SAVE  ( w u -- )    Save user word memory to file name w on bank u LOAD ( w u -- )    Load user word memory from file name w on bank u KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press
+SAVE  ( w u -- )    Save user word memory to file name w on bank u LOAD ( w u -- )    Load user word memory from file name w on bank u KEY ( -- w f )      scan for keypress but do not wait true if next item on stack is key press